A $(1 + {\varepsilon})$-Embedding of Low Highway Dimension Graphs into Bounded Treewidth Graphs: Introduction

 \subsection{Related work}

 The highway dimension concept was introduced by \citet{abraham2010highway} who showed that the efficiency of certain shortest-path heuristics can be explained with this parameter.
 Follow-up papers~\cite{abraham2011vc,abraham2010highway2} introduced alternative definitions and showed that it is possible to approximate the highway dimension~$k$ within an $O(\log k)$ factor assuming that shortest paths are unique.
 For the $p$-Center problem the embedding techniques given in this paper are not applicable since the objective function is non-linear.
-Instead, in~\cite{feldmann15} a fixed parameter approximation for this problem on low highway dimension graphs is presented.
-The only additional theoretical paper we are aware of that studies the highway dimension is by \citet{bauer2013search}, who showed that for any graph $G$ there exist edge lengths such that the highway dimension is $\Omega(\mathrm{pw}(G)/\log n)$, where $\mathrm{pw}(G)$ is the pathwidth of~$G$.
+Instead, in~\cite{feldmann15} a parameterized approximation for this problem on low highway dimension graphs is presented. \citet{bauer2013search} show that for any graph $G$ there exist edge lengths such that the highway dimension is $\Omega(\mathrm{pw}(G)/\log n)$, where $\mathrm{pw}(G)$ is the pathwidth of~$G$.
+Also \citet{kosowski2017beyond} consider the highway dimension and compare it to the related skeleton dimension.

 In the seminal work of \citet{bartal1998approximating,bartal1996probabilistic} it was shown that any graph can be embedded into a distribution over trees with an expected polylogarithmic stretch.
 The stretch bound was later improved to $O(\log n)$ by \citet{fakcharoenphol2003tight}, which is the best possible.
 These techniques led to the embedding of low doubling dimension metrics into bounded treewidth graphs by~\citet{talwar2004bypassing}, which forms a major ingredient in our result.
 Another generalization is that of \citet{hubert2012global}, who showed how to embed a metric of low correlation dimension into a metric of bounded treewidth.
 It it worth noting that the highway dimension cannot be bounded in terms of the correlation dimension (due to the complete graph example described above).
-In terms of lower bounds, \citet{carroll2004lower} proved that there are graphs with treewidth~$t$, which cannot be embedded into distributions over graphs excluding minors of size~$t-1$, without incurring an expected stretch of $\Omega(\log n)$.
-They also showed that embeddings of planar graphs into bounded treewidth graphs must incur logarithmic distortions.
+In terms of lower bounds, there are graphs~\cite{carroll2004lower,chakrabarti2008local} with treewidth~$t$, which cannot be embedded into distributions over graphs excluding minors of size~$t-1$, without incurring an expected stretch of $\Omega(\log n)$.
+The authors also show that embeddings of planar graphs into bounded treewidth graphs must incur logarithmic distortions.